 This optimum ratio of omega-3 and omega-6 fatty acids and low content of saturated fats makes mustard oil more beneficial and preferred over several other oils available in the market.

 Mustard oil is reddish-brown or amber in colour and is known for its strong smell and pungent sharp flavour.
 The pungency of mustard oil is due to the presence of allyl isothiocyanate.
 This fatty vegetable oil is obtained by pressing mustard seeds.

 For now, let’s understand Mustard Oil and its benefits in detail.

-N6 (linolenic acid) and N3 (alpha-linolenic acid) are essential fatty acids proved to be beneficial for the body.
-N6 PUFA lowers LDL cholesterol but can also decrease HDL, whereas N3 PUFA may lower triglycerides, blood pressure, inflammation, improve vascular function, and sudden death.
+N6 (linolenic acid) and N3 (alpha-linolenic acid) are essential fatty acids that proved to be beneficial for the body.
+N6 PUFA lowers LDL cholesterol but can also decrease HDL, whereas N3 PUFA may lower triglycerides, blood pressure, inflammation, improve vascular function and sudden death.